-In the REMIT compliance system the periodically-updated List of Organised Market Places is intended, among others, to enable market participants and other stakeholders to identify such trading platforms as reporting channel for transaction reporting, including the reporting of orders to trade, in the first phase of data collection under Article 6(1) of the REMIT Implementing Regulation.
+In the REMIT compliance system the periodically-updated List of Organised Market Places is intended, among others, to enable market participants and other stakeholders to identify such trading platforms as reporting channel for transaction reporting, including the reporting of orders to trade, in the process of data collection under Article 6(1) of the REMIT Implementing Regulation.

-Market participants will have to report details of wholesale energy products executed at organised market places, including matched and unmatched orders, to the ACER through the organised market places concerned, or through trade matching or trade reporting systems (RRMs).
+Market participants have to report details of wholesale energy products executed at organised market places, including matched and unmatched orders, to the ACER through the organised market places concerned, or through trade matching or trade reporting systems (RRMs).

-According to the ACER’ presentation (2nd Energy Market Integrity and Transparency Forum, Ljubljana, 6 and 7 September 2018) there were 73 OMPs in the EU at the time of the document.
+According to the ACER’ presentation (2nd Energy Market Integrity and Transparency Forum, Ljubljana, 6 and 7 September 2018) there were 73 OMPs in the EU at the time of the said document.

 Procedure for OMP listing

-- Read through the information on ACER's REMIT portal;
+- read through the information on ACER's REMIT portal;

-- Fill out the Agency's OMP registration form and provide at least one of the following codes which are relevant for transaction reporting: Legal Entity Identifier (LEI) code, Market Identifier Code (MIC);
+- fill out the Agency's OMP registration form and provide at least one of the following codes which are relevant for transaction reporting: Legal Entity Identifier (LEI) code, Market Identifier Code (MIC);

-- Provide a list of standard contracts admitted to be traded on the OMP;
+- provide a list of standard contracts admitted to be traded on the OMP;

-- Provide a third party Registered Reporting Mechanism (RRM), which reports transactions on your behalf or apply to become an RRM yourself (ACER adds that the procedure to become an RRM takes at least three months, but can also take up to six months).
+- provide a third party Registered Reporting Mechanism (RRM), which reports transactions on your behalf or apply to become an RRM yourself (ACER adds that the procedure to become an RRM takes at least three months, but can also take up to six months).